softwareconstruction240/softwareconstruction/instruction/quality-code/quality-code.md

 - How to properly use parameters.
 - How to properly layout your code to maximize readability.
 - How to make expressions easy to read and understand.
-- How to write good pseudocode.
+- How to refactor your code.

 ## Videos